What is the gospel the apostles preached?

 On the other hand I recognise making distinctions can be important in some situations.
 Why is making a distinction between the story and all the elements inseparably connected to it important?
 I believe its important because it ensures Jesus and his story get proclaimed in each and every gospel sermon and it gives the flexibility to preach all the other aspects in addition to salvation combined with the story as need requires.

 Misunderstanding 3 – Ignoring other functions of the gospel.
 Quite often it is assumed the gospel can only do one thing.
 To turn people to God and therefore bring about salvation.

 In 1 Cor 15 Paul uses the gospel to teach about the resurrection.
 In Mt 26.6-13 Jesus makes the point the gospel can be used to remember the actions of a devoted woman.
 In 2 Tim 2.8 Paul uses the gospel to comfort Timothy in the midst of suffering.

 Over and over again in the early church writings I saw them continuously going back to Jesus and his story to teach, discipline, give hope and do much more.
 Their quotations would generally begin with, ‘in the gospel…’ and then they would speak about something Jesus said or did.
-Their understandfing of the gospel is much more Jesus focussed than what I see in evangelical circles today.
+Their understanding of the gospel is much more Jesus focussed than what I see in evangelical circles today.

 The whole story of Jesus has many texts which can be applied to disciple believers in the faith.
-One weakness identified by Scot McKnight about the ‘soterian’ gospel is its failure to go beyond evangelism be used to disciple its audience.
+One weakness identified by Scot McKnight about the so called ‘soterian’ gospel is its failure to go beyond evangelism be used to disciple its audience.

 Most of evangelism today is obsessed with getting someone to make a decision; the apostles, however, were obsessed with making disciples.
 Those two words – decision and disciples – are behind this entire book.
 Evangelism to focuses on decisions short circuits and – yes, the word is appropriate – aborts the design of the gospel, which evangelism that aims at disciples slows down to offer the full gospel of Jesus and the apostles. (p17, McKnight, S., The King Jesus Gospel: Tho Original Good News Revisited, Review)